 Based on decades of scientific research, Peakon’s driver framework provides a shared vocabulary to describe good leadership and a healthy culture.
-Managers and organisations can gain a broader toolset to increase motivation by addressing the deeper needs of workers.
+Managers and organizations can gain a broader toolset to increase motivation by addressing the deeper needs of workers.

 A driver refers to a collection of questions combined into one driver.
 A question refers to the individual questions that make up a driver.